Support from other government agencies

 • Rent in advance and rent in arrears can be applied for through Work and Income, a part of MSD.

-Rent in Advance Grant - Work and Income external URL
+Accommodation Costs in Advance Grant – Work and Income external URL

-• Tenancy disputes with community or social housing providers, and private residential tenancies can be taken to the Tenancy Tribunal.
+• Tenancy disputes with community or social housing providers and private residential tenancies can be taken to the Tenancy Tribunal.
 Tenancy Tribunal » Tenancy Services external URL

 • Mainstream tenancy rights do not apply to funded residential services where the service provider is the owner.